Our Genealogical Research

 Other Linked Glossop Families

 In May 1997 I was contacted by Harvey Simpson of British Columbia, Canada, who descends from the same Bramhall line as myself.
 He not only contacted me but sent me details of over 500 people which he has given me permission to publish at this site (and for which I am extremely grateful).
-This has resulted, in addition to extra BRAMHALL data, in new pages devoted to the surnames BRAMHALL & SIMPSON ; THORNLEY/THORNILEY ; BRADBURY and HARRISON .
+This has resulted, in addition to extra BRAMHALL data, records for the surnames BRAMHALL & SIMPSON; THORNLEY/THORNILEY ; BRADBURY and HARRISON.

 Jill's Family in Yorkshire

 Jill's forebears came mainly from the Leeds and Dewsbury areas of Yorkshire.
 The families we know most about are the MAYMANs and RICHARDSONs.
 We also have some details on the GIBSON & LISTER and POLLITT, FRYER & WRIGHT families.

 To browse our family history database click Here and follow the links.